caseywhorton/ohio-opioid-analysis-database/README.md

 Reference: https://www.opensecrets.org/open-data/api-documentation

 **API**

+In order to use the openSecrets [you will need to register on the site](https://www.opensecrets.org/api/admin/index.php?function=signup).
+After registering, you'll get an API key for the openSecrets API, which you will use in the config.yaml file.

 _This project uses 3 API calls:_
 + candindbyind: Provides total contributed to specified candidate from specified industry